nodejs/node/doc/api/vm.markdown

 will be used as the global object for `code`.
 `sandbox` and `filename` are optional, `filename` is only used in stack traces.
 `timeout` specifies an optional number of milliseconds to execute `code` before terminating execution.
-If execution is terminated, `null` will be thrown.
+If execution is terminated, an `Error` will be thrown.

 Example: compile and execute code that increments a global variable and sets a new one.
 These globals are contained in the sandbox.